erman999/Electron-Boilerplate/README.md

 npm install --save mysql2
 ```

-There are plenty of examples that shows connecting database via `createConnection` method but I do not like to create connection to database all the time.
+There are plenty of examples that shows connecting database via `createConnection` method but I do not like to create connection all the time.
 The best way is to create a connection pool then use same connection for further requests.

 Now, we need to call `mysql2` library and create connection pool.